v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - You can only configure a single issuer per tenant at a time, and that issuer is available to all users and supported devices in your tenant.

-- Device users won't be notified that they must enroll for derived credentials until you target them with a policy that requires a derived credential as the authentication method or that uses a derived credential for S/MIME signing and encryption.
+- Device users aren't notified that they must enroll for derived credentials until you target them with a policy that requires a derived credential as the authentication method or that uses a derived credential for S/MIME signing and encryption.

 - Notification can be through app notification for the Company Portal, through email, or both.
 If you use conditional access policies and choose only email notifications, users might not receive the notification if their device isn’t compliant.

 ### 2) Review the end-user workflow for your chosen issuer

 Following are key considerations for each supported partner, and links to that issuers end-user workflow.
-Become familiar with this information so you can ensure your Intune policies and configurations don’t block users and devices from completing enrollment for a derived credential.
+Review this information so you can ensure policies and configurations don’t block users and devices from completing enrollment for a derived credential.

 #### DISA Purebred